 However, these changes did not lessen the difficult nature of the course.
 Recce Selection proved to be one of the most difficult in the world.
 As with any mission, the terrain dictates the type of training needed.
 Operating in the subtropic heat and arid environment proved to be the downfall of many men.

-The wildlife of Africa was a built in part of the course that could not be avoided and would always be present on combat operations.
-A notorious exercise to quell natural fear of predators including the crocodile is presented in Harry McCallion’s book “Killing Zone.”
+The wildlife of Africa was a built-in part of the course that could not be avoided and would always be present on combat operations.
+A notorious exercise to quell the natural fear of predators including the crocodile is presented in Harry McCallion’s book “Killing Zone.”
 McCallion had served in the British Paras and sought adventure in South Africa.
 Upon arrival he was offered a slot to try out for the Recces.
-He was accustomed to the extreme physical fitness required and endless marching but one exercise nearly caused him to leave straightaway.
+He was accustomed to the extreme physical fitness required and endless marching but one exercise nearly caused him to leave straight away.

 Almost all selection courses have their version of Hell Week.
 After my personal interviews with two Recces one thing stood out that the South Africans required of the men during the most mentally and physically grueling part of the Selection course to determine if they had the fortitude to become Recces.
 The intentional lack of food for 5-6 days.
-Whereas, in BUD/S they are fed up to 6 thousand calories a day, potential Recces had a handful of rice here, a fruit there.
+Whereas in BUD/S they are fed up to 6000 calories/day, potential Recces had a handful of rice here, a fruit there.
 In fact, one of the Recces I interviewed said that was the hardest part and probably the thing that messed with their will to finish the most.

 When the body is beyond empty and at a physical low, the South Africans believed they could find a man’s deepest desire.
 Taking one of the most powerful needs that humans have and depriving them of it while continuing the demands of endless marches and PT could reveal the men who could stick around and endure the missions required by these Soldiers.